The Data Model section of the Admin Panel contains settings to edit metadata for:

 Another option is custom remapping, which is currently only possible for numeric fields.
 This lets you map every number that occurs in this field to either a different numeric value or even to a text value, like in this example:

-Metabase will automatically try to pick the best kind of filter interface for each field based on that field’s type and the number of different values in it.
-Fields with only a few possible choices, like a
+Metabase will automatically try to pick the best kind of filter interface for each column based on that column’s type, and the number of different values in it.
+Columns with only a few possible choices, like a

-Gender field, will display a dropdown list by default when filtering on them; fields with more than 100 possible selections will show a search box with autocomplete.
+Gender column, will display a dropdown list by default when filtering on them.
+Columns with more than 100 possible selections will show a search box with autocomplete.

 Learn how to create canonical definitions of your commonly used segments and metrics.